-For the exploration of Hrubý Jeseník we selected the village Branná as our base.
-Our accommodation was in the castle Kolštejn (founded at 1325).
-The castle has a mix of gothic style but is mostly chateau like.
+For the exploration of Hrubý Jeseník, we selected the village Branná as our base.
+Our accommodation was in the castle Kolštejn (founded in 1325).
+The castle has a mix of gothic styles but is chateau-like primarily.
 It had gone through at least 14 different owners in 600 or so years.
 Both nights we had dinner at the minibrewery Kolštejn where the local beer was excellent.
 There is a wellness hotel near the castle and brewery as well if you decide you don’t want an old castle room.

 Making it all the way to Šerák you would ride 55 km and climb 1595 m, which for us would be a record elevation gain.
 Let us know if you made it!

-From the top of Praděd you will be able to see the Jeseníky in their splendid majesty.
+From the top of Praděd, you can see the Jeseníky in their splendid majesty.
 Look for the water reservoir Dlouhé stráně which is the part of Hydro Power Plant, a large pumped storage plant.
 It has 2 turbines with a nominal power of 325 megawatts (436,000 hp) each.
 It has the largest reversing water turbine in Europe.
 The lower reservoir you will see on your way down after passing point 8.